 This work-in-progres originates with iPhone photographs taken during 2013 and 2014 in Palestine.
 The idea was to be able to trace often travelled routes with broad geographical context and photographic detail.
-This route on a Flickr account in "Map" mode depicts how I would travel to work in Abu Dis from Ramallah.
+This route on a Flickr account in "Map" mode depicts travel to and from my work in Abu Dis from Ramallah.

-At some time since we executed the project in March 2014 and because of legal challenges within the EU, Yahoo disabled the automatic upload of geotags.
+At some time since we executed the project in March 2014 and because of legal challenges within the European Union, Yahoo disabled the automatic upload of geotags.
 One now has to manually enter coordinates.

 The screen shot below illustrates some of the same images used on the Flickr page in Adobe Lightroom "Map" mode.

 Another way to view this map is to overlay the Israeli Separation Barrier.
 The maps are different sizes and scales so they do not line up perfectly but you can start to see the reason for the less than direct route between Ramallah and Abu Dis.

 A good way to understand this may be to page through the same three images below.

 A short part of this trip is depicted as video in The Road From Abu Dis to Nasariyah.
 I am speaking with my driver Jad.

 You can also download free for personal or educational use any or all of these images with geotags intact from this Google Photos account.